MOAHSA/AI-Time-Complexity-Calculator/README.md

 ## Features

 -   **On-Demand Analysis**: Get complexity analysis for your code with the click of a button.
+-   **AI-Powered Optimization**: Click the lightbulb icon (💡) to get suggestions from the AI on how to optimize your code for better time complexity.
 -   **Multi-Language Support**: Full support for analyzing Python, Java, and C++ code.
 -   **Detailed Breakdown**: In addition to the overall Big O notation, click on a line number to see its specific execution count formula in a convenient popover.
 -   **Customizable Editor**: Adjust the editor's font family, font size, and line height to match your preferences.